bartoszpogoda/spring-pro-playground/README.md

 ## Spring Playground

-This is my repository where i try out and mess with Spring Framework concepts and integrations described in books:
+This is my repository where I try out and mess with Spring Framework concepts and integrations described in following books:

-**Pro Spring 5** by Chris Schaefer, Iuliana Cosmina, Rob Harrop and Clarence Ho.
+ :leaves: **Pro Spring 5** by Chris Schaefer, Iuliana Cosmina, Rob Harrop and Clarence Ho,

+ :leaves: **Learn Microservices with Spring Boot** by Moises Macero.